iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ; a function to increment an argument by one, and a list (define (add-1 x) (+ 1 x))
+  ; a function to increment an argument by one
+  (define (add-1 x) (+ 1 x))

+  ; a list to run this over
   (define my-list (list 1 2 3))

-  ; get a new list by calling map
+  ; get a new list by calling map using the above
   (map add-1 my-list)
   s4m> (2 3 4)